What is separation in a marriage?

 People have to be alone to collect their thoughts, wrap their head around the situation and determine the best way to approach it.

 Growth is the main thing that saves a marriage after a period of separation.
 Experiencing the cause of past mistakes first hand will assist you in identifying what was done wrong on your part.
+We learn from our past mistakes.
 Individuals have to go off and live their own lives to truly evolve.

 3. Focus on the positive

 Why is separation so hard?
 As an estranged couple, even when separated, two people have to communicate, especially if children are involved.

 Whenever there’s an opportunity to have a nice interaction with your spouse, take it.

 Always be respectful, kind and allow all your great characteristics to shine.
 While getting through a marriage separation your mind will be shrouded with a lot of negativity and pessimism.